 - Protection of student, employee, visitor, and college property

 - Police and security response at events

 - Parking regulation enforcement, traffic control, and motorist assistance

 - General assistance to university students, employees, and visitors, as needed or when requested

 - Development of crime prevention programs for presentation to the university community

-Although the Mercyhurst University Department of Police & Safety performs a law enforcement and security function, the department and its personnel strive to be viewed as advocates for, and not adversaries of the Mercyhurst University community, and strive further to maintain a professional, service oriented attitude and philosophy.
+Although the Mercyhurst University department of police and safety performs a law enforcement and security function, the department and its personnel strive to be viewed as advocates for, and not adversaries of the Mercyhurst University community, and strive further to maintain a professional, service-oriented attitude and philosophy.

 Walk the Campus Safely

-MU Police & Safety provides escorts to students, faculty and staff upon request and if certain circumstances are present.
-Students who have returned to campus late of feel unsafe walking through campus can request a police escort to their building, residence or vehicle.
+Police and Safety provides escorts to students, faculty and staff upon request and if certain circumstances are present.
+Students who have returned to campus late or feel unsafe walking through campus can request a police escort to their building, residence or vehicle.